+We have one spot with full RV hookups.
+It is a level gravel area next to our bus that we live in year round.
 There are two tent campsites on the property.
 They are both down a short trail from the upper gravel parking area.
 Your gear will need to be carried down and back out.
 The half bath is near the parking area in what we call the "bunkhouse."
 This is a sort of rec room for all our guests.
 Inside is a couch, board games, TV, and coffee pot for you to use during your stay.
 There is also potable and filtered drinking water.
 We do close the bunkhouse at night from 10pm-8am.
 There is a small porta-potty down the hill to use at night.
 Each tent campsite has seating, a hammock, stone fire ring, and a small supply of wood for burning.
 Bonus: Free fresh farm eggs for all our happy campers. :-)

 - Check in: After 2PM

 - On arrival: Meet and greet